SECONDARY LIVER CANCERS

 Tumor markers.
-These are substances normally seen in the blood, however, in people with a cancer they may be high.
-In bile duct cancer, the tumor marker that has been associated with liver metastases are; CEA, Ca125, Ca19.9.
+These are substances normally seen in the blood, however, in people with cancer, they may be high.
+In bile duct cancer, the tumor marker that associated with liver metastases are; CEA, Ca125, Ca19.9.

 MRI (magnetic resonance imaging)

 Biopsy (histology): All of the previously mentioned tests may lead the doctor to diagnose the liver metastases.
-However the only definite way to confirm this diagnosis is to examine some of the abnormal tissue (cancer cells) under a microscope.
-If a sample of tissue is required we may perform a biopsy.
-This is when a needle is passed through your skin, into the affected area.
-If your doctor is planning to treat your cancer with surgery, you may not undergo a biopsy, as tissue confirmation can be obtained after the operation, by the laboratory.
+However, the only definite way to confirm this diagnosis to examine some of the abnormal tissue (cancer cells) under a microscope.
+If a sample of tissue required we may perform a biopsy.
+This when a needle passed through your skin, into the affected area.
+If your doctor planning to treat your cancer with surgery, you may not undergo a biopsy, as tissue confirmation can be obtained after the operation, by the laboratory.

 Stages of Liver Metastases

-Cancer staging is a way of describing how advanced a cancer is, or to what stage it has developed.
+Cancer staging a way of describing how advanced cancer, or to what stage it has developed.
 Because liver metastases have already spread to the liver from somewhere else in the body, they are called stage IV cancer.
-This is the most advanced stage of a cancer.
-Knowing the stage of a cancer helps our experts build a plan of care that fits your unique needs.
+This is the most advanced stage of cancer.
+Knowing the stage of cancer helps our experts build a plan of care that fits your unique needs.

-Laparoscopy: This is a small operation that allows the doctors to look at your gallbladder, liver and other organs close to the gall bladder.
-It is done under a general anaesthetic and you will have a short stay in hospital.
-While you are asleep under anaesthetic, the doctor makes a small cut (incision) in your tummy (abdomen).
+Laparoscopy: This a small operation that allows the doctors to look at your gallbladder, liver, and other organs close to the gall bladder.
+It done under a general anesthetic and you will have a short stay in hospital.
+While you are asleep under anesthetic, the doctor makes a small cut (incision) in your tummy (abdomen).
 They will insert a thin, flexible tube with a light and camera (laparoscope).
 They may take a small sample of tissue (biopsy) to look at under a microscope.
 After a laparoscopy, you will have one or two stitches in your tummy.
 You may have uncomfortable wind or shoulder pains for several days after the operation.
 You can often ease the pain by walking or taking sips of peppermint water

 Liver Metastases Treatment